azfarshadpour/Canada-Forest-Fire-Prediction/README.md

    - 2 = other static land source
    - 3 = offshore detection (includes all detections over water)
 - DayNight : Day or Night - D= Daytime fire, N= Nighttime fire
+# Data pre-proccessing

+Before starting this step data splitted into 70% train and 30% test sets.

+During EDA proccess, an imbalanced pattern in classes determind.
+This skewness would couse bias in prediction and therfore a poor performance in the model, hence I applied SMOTE an oversampling technique to handle this problem.

+Feature engineering is done with correlation matrix and features with negative correlation are removed

+# Modeling step

+This step started with defining target variable which is 'confidence'(y) and then dropping from dataframe to define independant variables(X).

+Because it is a multi-classification problem the following algorithms are tested to check which one has a better accuracy.
+- Naive bayes classifier
+- Random Forest
+- XGboost

+For Random Forest and XGBoost hyperparameters are tunned with Gridsearch.
+As a result and after measuring metrics such as precision, recall, f1 score as well as confusion matrix, Random Forest and XGboost demonstrate an accuracy of 98.76% for test set.